godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_android.rst

 Exporting for Android
 =====================

-Exporting for android has much less requirements than compiling Godot for it.
-As follows are the steps to setup the SDK and the engine.
+Exporting for Android has fewer requirements than compiling Godot for it.
+The following steps detail what is needed to setup the SDK and the engine.

 Download the Android SDK
 ------------------------